Zaki-math/Homepage/README.md

     <section>
       <h2>Research</h2>
       <p>
-        I am a biomathematician with research interests in dynamical, ordinary and partial differential equations (ODEs and PDEs), mathematical modelling, infectious disease and phage dynamics, and fishery models, with a focus on qualitative and quantitative analysis.
+          I work in biomathematics with research interests in dynamical systems, ordinary and partial differential equations (ODEs and PDEs), mathematical modelling, infectious disease and phage dynamics, and fishery models, with a focus on both qualitative and quantitative analysis.
       </p>

       <p>